livewire/livewire/docs/javascript.md

 ### Commit hooks

 Because Livewire requests contain multiple components, _request_ is too broad of a term to refer to an individual component's request and response payload.
-Instead, internally, Livewire refers to component updates as _commits_—in reference to _committing_ component state to the server.
+Instead, internally, Livewire refers to component updates as _commits_ — in reference to _committing_ component state to the server.

 These hooks expose `commit` objects.
 You can learn more about their schema by reading [the commit object documentation](#the-commit-payload).